Skip to main content

 namespace WTF {

-When this demo was tested on ARM64 macOS, the build failed with the error message
+When this demo was tested, the build failed with the error message

 Source/JavaScriptCore/runtime/JSCBytecodeCacheVersion.cpp:37:10: fatal error: 'wtf/spi/darwin/dyldSPI.h' file not found